 Maxine Waters: You think I’m going to let you stand by?
 Someone who’s done nothing but steal and lie and undermine.
 We’re going to get your tax return.
 We’re going to find out…

-Tim: Vengeance is mine, sayeth Mad Max.We value your comments!
-Please weigh in on our comment section below.
+Tim: Vengeance is mine, sayeth Mad Max.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com